oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/GettingStarted/fast_recompile/README.md

 **NOTE:** You only need to perform steps 2 and 3 when modifying host-only files.

-The following graph depicts device link compilation process:
+The following graph depicts the device link compilation process:

 ![](device_link.png)

 ### Which method to use?
 Of the two methods described, `-reuse-exe` is easier to use.
-It also allows you to keep your host and device code as single source, which is preferred for small programs.
+It also allows you to keep your host and device code as a single source, which is preferred for small programs.

 For larger and more complex projects, the device link method has the advantage of giving you complete control over the compiler's behavior.
-* When using `-reuse-exe`, the compiler must spend time partially recompiling and then analyzing the device code to ensure that it is unchanged.
+* When using `-reuse-exe`, the compiler must partially recompile and then analyze the device code to ensure that it is unchanged.
 This takes several minutes for larger designs.
 Compiling separate files does not incur this time.
 * When using `-reuse-exe`, you may occasionally encounter a "false positive" where the compiler wrongly believes that it must recompile your device code.
-In a single source file, the device and host code are coupled, so certain changes to the host code can change the compiler's view of the device code.
+In a single source file, the device and host code are coupled, so specific changes to the host code can change the compiler's view of the device code.
 The compiler will always behave conservatively and trigger a full recompilation if it cannot prove that reusing the previous FPGA binary is safe.
 Compiling separate files eliminates this possibility.

 ## Key Concepts